-We know how important it is to make holistic, data-driven decisions about your people, especially in light of today’s workplace changes.
-That’s why we built bob, an employee experience platform that develops leaders and helps them adapt to modern practices and the latest tech, while boosting morale and lengthening their lifecycle.
+We know how important it is to make holistic, data-driven decisions about your people, especially in light of today’s workplace changes and economic challenges.
+That’s why we built Bob, an employee experience platform that develops leaders and helps them adapt to modern practices and the latest tech while boosting morale and lengthening their lifecycle.

 - Goal-setting helps managers support growth